 With The Strawbs, Cara Dillon and Steve Harley Acoustic Trio, plus some unforgettable names and fifteen other acts, this is certain to be a great festival and one live music event note to miss in the South West.

 Nothing heralds the start of the festive season quite like the City of Lights, Truro's midwinter lantern festival.
 Come and see a dazzling procession of willow-stick-and-tissue lanterns; handmade by artists, schools and community groups, float through the city streets.

-This years theme is 'Under the Clock Tower'.
+This year's theme is 'Under the Clock Tower'.
 Alongside the visual spectacle City of Lights is a feast of music and dance including samba, brass bands and pipers and drums.

-An impressive selection of Cornish crafts and food will be on display in Truro when the Piazza plays host to the annual Christmas 'Made in Cornwall' fair where every products on sale has a little extra added value as it is guaranteed as being Made in Cornwall.
+An impressive selection of Cornish crafts and food will be on display in Truro when the Piazza plays host to the annual Christmas 'Made in Cornwall' fair where every product on sale has a little extra added value as it is guaranteed as being Made in Cornwall.